Sandra-Oluchi/IMPACT-OF-HEALTH-INSURANCE-REIMBURSEMENT-ON-PHARMACY-PROFITABILITY/README.md

 # IMPACT-OF-HEALTH-INSURANCE-REIMBURSEMENT-ON-PHARMACY-PROFITABILITY

 # 1. Project Overview
-This project analyzes the impact of National Health Insurance Scheme (NHIS) reimbursements on pharmacy profitability at the Federal Medical Center.
+This project analyzes the impact of  Health Insurance Scheme (NHIS) reimbursements on pharmacy profitability at the Federal Medical Center.
 The goal was to evaluate whether NHIS cost structures cover operational costs and ensure financial sustainability. while still maintaining affordable patient access to essential medicines.

 # 2. Objectives

-Assess the profitability of drugs reimbursed under NHIS compared to self-paying patient sales.
+Assess the profitability of drugs reimbursed under Health insurance compared to self-paying patient sales.

 Identify high-revenue vs. low-margin drugs to guide formulary and pricing negotiations.